polkadot-developers/hackathon-guide/tinkerer-materials/quickstarters.md

 ### Building with Typescript (dApps)

 **Building decentralized applications (dApps) on Polkadot using TypeScript.** dApps on Polkadot are web applications that interact with parachains and/or a relay chain through client libraries.
-Each chain has a set of custom modules, called **pallets**, which the library can take advantage of (TODO: add link to pallet matrix).
+Each chain has a set of custom modules, called **pallets**, which the library can take advantage of.
+For more information on what pallets you can use, feel free to [visit the solutions matrix.](./solution-matrix.md)

 They typically feature wallet integration, real-time chain data display, and transaction submission.